StingzLD/100_Days_of_Code/log.md

 ### Day 56: July 11, 2021

 **Today's Progress**
-* Finished Lecture 9 of the [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).
+* Completed Lecture 9 of the [MIT Course 6.00.1x](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).

 **Thoughts**
 * This lecture's exercises were definitely the most challenging of them all, up to this point.
 I had never known about OOP up until a few months ago, back when I initially learned about classes through Codecademy.
 This style of programming is far different than my embedded programming experience, and it is still something I have to force my mindset into, as it does not come naturally to me yet.
 There are certainly parts of it where I can code through it without thinking twice, but the more complicated methods and interacting with other classes still feels like I am missing that one "AH HAH!!!" moment to make it all click.
 I am hoping that this moment will reveal itself between the next lecture and the problem set for this unit.
 We shall see!